 Marjorie Weston Emerson Award

 The Mozart Society of America invites nominations for the Marjorie Weston Emerson Award, a $500 prize given annually for outstanding scholarly work on Mozart published in English during the two previous calendar years.
 The Award will be given in alternate years to books and editions, and to essays and articles.
-The 2021 Award will be for the best book or edition published in 2019 or 2020.
+The 2025 Award will be for the best book published in 2023 or 2024.

 The selection is made by a committee of Mozart scholars appointed by the President of the MSA, with approval from the Board of Directors.